cloudmesh-community/book/chapters/pi/setup-ultimate.md

 home.
 You can configure it via the GUI.

 In case you like to edit the information at a later time or at this time you can also use an editor.
-Edit the file `interfcaes` file with
+Edit the file `interfaces` file with

     pi$ sudo nano /etc/network/interfaces